 This company is engaged in the operation and maintenance of gen-sets and electrical energy transmission systems.
-It has the hydroelectric power plant of Tingo of 1.25 MW and 82 km of transmission lines of 22.9 and 50 KV.
+It has the hydroelectric power plant of Tingo of 1.25 MW and 82 km of transmission lines of 22.9 and 50 KV, which are located in the province of Huaral, department of Lima.
 The Subsidiary has a definite electrical concession.